TorstenRobitzki/bluetoe/examples/README.md

 To configure the build, some CMake cache variables are required to be set.

+The build tries to find the required `arm-none-eabi-gcc` on its own.
+If you want to use a specific version of `arm-none-eabi-gcc`, you can set the CMake cache variable `ARM_GCC_TOOL_PATH` to point to the local installation of `arm-none-eabi-gcc` (the path, wich contains the `bin` directory).

 ## Configure Examples to run on your Hardware

 Currently, there is support for following eval boards: